Turning Tabular Foundation Models into Graph Foundation Models: Experimental setup

+In our experiments with G2T-FM, we adopt TabPFNv2~\citep{TabPFNv2}, TabPFN-2.5~\citep{TabPFNv2_5} and LimiX~\citep{LimiX} as backbone models.
+We refer to these models as G2T-TabPFNv2, G2T-TabPFNv2.5, and G2T-LimiX, respectively.
+These models are evaluated either in an in-context learning (ICL) or finetuning (FT) settings.
+Following a common practice in tabular PFNs~\citep{TabPFNv2, qu2026tabiclv2}, we use inference-time ensembling for G2T-FM via averaging predictions from 10 forward passes with different random seeds, see Appendix~\ref{appendix:implementation} for details.
+For comparison, we also evaluate the following baseline methods.

-First, traditional supervised baselines that are trained from scratch for each dataset.
-These include four classic GNNs: GCN~\citep{kipf2016semi}, GraphSAGE~\citep{hamilton2017inductive}, GAT~\citep{velivckovic2017graph}, and neighborhood-attention Graph Transformer (GT)~\citep{shi2020masked}.\footnote{This version of GT uses only local attention to the node’s neighbors, in contrast to global-attention graph transformers.} For all GNNs, we use the modifications from \citet{platonov2023critical} that augment GNNs with residual connections~\citep{he2016deep}, layer normalization~\citep{ba2016layer}, and MLP blocks, which often significantly improve their performance.
-For the GraphLand datasets with tabular features, we also use LightGBM+NFA as a strong baseline~--- which is a popular implementation of gradient-boosted decision trees~\citep{ke2017lightgbm} with input features augmented with graph neighborhood information via NFA~\citep{GraphLand}.
-The implementation of these models closely resembles that from GraphLand~\citep{GraphLand} in terms of both model architecture and hyperparameter tuning, see \Cref{appendix:implementation} for more details.
+First, we include traditional supervised baselines trained from scratch for each dataset.
+These include four classic GNNs: GCN~\citep{kipf2017semi}, GraphSAGE~\citep{hamilton2017inductive}, GAT~\citep{velivckovic2018graph}, and neighborhood-attention Graph Transformer (GT)~\citep{shi2021masked}.\footnote{Neighborhood-attention GT uses only local attention to node's neighbors, in contrast to graph transformers with global all-to-all attention.} For all GNNs, we use the modifications from \citet{platonov2023critical} that augment GNNs with residual connections~\citep{he2016deep}, layer normalization~\citep{ba2016layer}, and MLP blocks, which often significantly improve their performance.
+For the GraphLand datasets with tabular features, we also use LightGBM-NFA as a strong baseline~--- which is a popular implementation of gradient-boosted decision trees~\citep{ke2017lightgbm} with input features augmented with graph neighborhood information via NFA~\citep{GraphLand}.
+The implementation of these models closely resembles that from GraphLand~\citep{GraphLand} in terms of both model architecture and hyperparameter tuning, see Appendix \ref{appendix:implementation} for more details.